 Students who have not been enrolled for more than one semester but not exceeding five years, must submit an Application for Readmission.
-Applicants must complete a background check authorization form and answer the personal questions concerning God-controlled living, submit a pastoral recommendation (BACS pastoral track/associate degrees only).
+Applicants must complete a background check authorization form and answer the personal questions concerning God-controlled living.
 A non-refundable application fee of \$25.00 must also be included.
 The designated program committee reviews these materials, and the applicant will be advised of any special requirements concerning readmission.